This post may contain affiliate links and ads. Read our disclosure policy here.

 Camping Trip Dollar Store Supplies for Your Next Trip

 Today I’m back with yet another installment of “wonderful things you can find at the dollar store before your next trip.”
-We have logged many family trips at this point and I can say that the vast majority of those trips find me prepping by shopping at the dollar store.
-The dollar store has so many practical and useful items for traveling – I always make sure I stop in for supplies before we leave town.
+We have logged many family trips at this point and I can say that the vast majority of those trips find me prepping by strolling the dollar store aisles.
+The dollar store has so many practical and useful items for traveling… Whether you’re headed to the woods, the beach, or anywhere in between, I always stop in for supplies before we hit the road.

-Don’t want to tent camp but don’t own an RV?
-You can rent an RV just like you would rent a hotel room!!
-Check out Outdoorsy – this is an incredible RV rental site!
-(Think airBNB but for camping!!)
+Bonus Tip: Not into tent camping but don’t own an RV?
+You can rent an RV just like you would a hotel room!
+Check out Outdoorsy – it’s basically Airbnb for RVs!

-25 Dollar Store MUST-BUY Items for a Disney Cruise
+- 25 Dollar Store MUST-BUY Items for a Cruise

-DIY Dollar Store First Aid Kit for Your Car + FREE Printable Labels and Shopping List
+- DIY Dollar Store First Aid Kit for Your Car (+ FREE Printable Labels & Shopping List)

 Dollar Store Camping Supplies Shopping List